11 Effective & Natural Ways to Take Control of Dust Mites at Home

 According to a study published in the Journal of Experimental and Applied Acarology, leaving your bed unmade during the day gives your mattresses and bedding the chance to breathe, resulting in fewer dust mites.
 So don’t forget to leave the mattress, the pillows, and the duvet inserts without sheets or covers for an hour or two at least once a month so that they can air out the accumulated moisture.
 Don’t be in a haste to make up the bed every morning.
 Leaving it unmade during the morning rituals and coffee time will also help it air out better.

-Tip #10: Next time you buy bedding, make sure that it’s dust mite repellent wool bedding
+Tip #10: Next time you buy bedding, make sure that it’s dust-mite-repellent wool bedding

 The biggest enemy of dust mites is wool!
 They just cannot stand the lanolin.
-The structure of the wool fibers is anything by inviting to dust mites.
-Wool has the ability to wick away moisture and thus it creates dry and cool environment that is somehow hostile to dust mites.
+The structure of the wool fibers is anything but inviting to dust mites.
+Wool has the ability to wick away moisture and thus it creates a dry and cool environment that is somehow hostile to dust mites.
 That is why wool bedding is a better option than any other kind of bedding, especially when it comes to dust mites protection.

 Tip #11: Regularly groom the pets outside and keep them out of the bed